Doc Audit & Project Scoping Playbook for Freelance Tech Writers

 - Standards: Code block style, naming conventions, versioning strategy, changelog policy, localization readiness.

-- Coverage: Are core concepts documented (auth, rate limits, errors, SDK usage)?
+- Coverage: Are core concepts documented (authentication, rate limits, errors, SDK usage)?

 - Accuracy: Do example requests work against the live API?

-- Consistency: Naming, code formatting, and headings follow a pattern?
+- Consistency: Are naming conventions, code formatting, and headings uniform?

 - Discoverability: Can a developer find what they need in 3 clicks?